 - Breastfeeding tips, support and breast pumps

-- Ability to purchase $50-$100 of Healthy foods a month with an easy-to-use EBT style card
+- Ability to purchase approximately $100 of healthy foods a month with an easy to use EBT style card.

 - Lots of referrals based on individual goals

 - Confidence that you are doing your best by your family and have ideas for finding help

 - Access to on-site assistance with Apple Health insurance and Food Stamps

-- Often WIC has some clothing, supplies and diapers to assist families even more.
-(This WIC is associated with the Skagit Valley Diaper bank)
+- Often WIC has some clothing, supplies, and diapers to assist families (not associated with diaper bank).

 Unfortunately, even though the guidelines are quite generous, not everyone can receive WIC at this time.
 Income for WIC participation is set by the Federal Government and the State of Washington.
 Income guidelines change every April.
 Approximately 60% of babies born in Skagit County are WIC eligible.
 Washington WIC doesn’t discriminate.
 Getting WIC doesn’t affect immigration status.
-Please see income guidelines below.
+Please see income guidelines and exceptions below.

 WIC clients must be in one of the following categories:

 - Persons who are pregnant

-- Women who are post-partum (0-6 months), including women who have experienced any kind of pregnancy loss or termination
+- Persons who are post-partum (0-6 months), including those who have experience any kind of pregnancy loss or termination.

-- Women who are breastfeeding an infant up to the age of 1
+- Persons who are breastfeeding an infant up to the age of 1.

 - Infants, including foster infants